 Bedroom 3: With bunk bed.

-Bathroom: With shower over bath, WC and heated towel rail.
+Bathroom: With shower over bath, toilet and heated towel rail.

-All gas, electric, bed linen and towels included.
+Gas central heating, gas, electricity, bed line, towels and Wi-fi included.
 Travel cot, highchair and stairgate available.
-Wi-Fi.
-Courtyard.
+Large enclosed courtyard with seating.
 Balcony with furniture.
+Bike store.
 Parking (3 cars).
 No smoking.